barriehadfield/reactrb-showcase/README.md

 Things to note in the code above:

-See how we get the Reactive Record Post collection in `before_mount`.
-Getting this collection here instead of in `after_mount` means that we do not need to worry about `@posts` being `nil` as the collection will always contain at least one entry with the actual records being lazy loaded when needed.
+See how we fetch the Reactive Record Post collection in `before_mount`.
+Setting this here instead of in `after_mount` means that we do not need to worry about `@posts` being `nil` as the collection will always contain at least one entry with the actual records being lazy loaded when needed.

 Note how we are binding the state variable `new_post` to the `FormControl` and then setting its value based on the value being passed to the `.on(:change)` block.
 This is a standard React pattern.